EricGebhart/Simple_Process_REPL/README.md

 The Simple Process REPL uses YAML for it's configuration files.

-Everything is specified there, there is very little in common with the cli.
-If no config file is given, the default _SPR-config.yaml_ will be loaded if found.
-The primary purpose of the cli is to designate the fashion you would like for the REPL to run.
+Everything is specified there.
+Most importantly the python libraries to import are there, among other things.

 All necessary defaults are set within the package with SPR-defaults.yaml.
 When building an application, that application's defaults will be merged into the Simple_Process_REPL's default configuration before loading a locally defined SPR-config.yaml.
 An application can over-ride the configuration file name with a setting in the defaults section of the Application State.
+A config file can also be given on the command line at invokation.

 ## 4 modes of running